 Unfortunately, the Negative Investment List (DNI) in Indonesia does not include the villa rental category.
-Therefore, if you as a foreigner have the intention to run a villa rental business in Bali, you can still do so legally through what is called a local company.
+Therefore, if you, as a foreigner, intend to make a property investment in Bali by running a villa rental business, you can still do so legally through a local company.

 You can run your villa rental business through a local company with no issues.
 This means that as a foreigner, you will need to partner with a reliable third-party to run the villa business through a local company.

-A local company is basically a company registered under a Indonesian national (called nominee) and owned by a foreigner (called beneficiary).
+A local company is basically a company registered under a Indonesian national (called special purpose vehicle) and owned by a foreigner (called beneficiary).
 There is no restriction by the NIL as the company is locally-owned legally.

-Furthermore, there is no minimum capital required for your villa business through the nominee arrangement.
+Furthermore, there is no minimum capital required for your villa business through the special purpose vehicle arrangement.
 This is by far the best option for foreigners who would like to earn their first profit in this sector right away.